hoonsubin/syncal-api-server/README.md

 # start server
 yarn start

+# build production application
+yarn build

 # run the sandbox script.
-This is generally for testing or running machine-specific chron jobs
+This is generally for testing or running machine-specific cron jobs
 yarn sandbox
 ```